-One of the best community project ideas is to get together and beautify your neighbourhood.
+One of the best community engagement event ideas is to get together and beautify your neighbourhood.
 If there’s a green space in your area that has seen better days, why not organise a group of volunteers to restore it to its former glory?
 You don’t need to be shoulder-to-shoulder to dig out weeds, pick litter, and plant flowers.
 Assign a patch to each household so that they can social distance while transforming it into something everyone can enjoy.
 Alternatively, offer to help out elderly or disabled members of the community with their private garden.

 4. Hold a swap shop

 Rather than all gathering in one place, treat it like an American garage sale and ask participants to place items in their front gardens or on their doorstep.
 Thoroughly clean objects before swapping and keep hand sanitiser nearby for people to use before and after touching items.
-Make sure to maintain a two-metre distance at all times, too, and to notify the local council beforehand.
+Make sure to maintain a two-metre distance between groups at all times, too, and notify the local council beforehand.

 5. Organise an arts and crafts festival

-Go virtual by setting up a dedicated events page on Facebook.
+- Go virtual by setting up a dedicated local events page on Facebook.
 Each person gets one dedicated post to promote themselves and show images of their work.
 Other members of the community can then connect and purchase items online.

 6. Go shopping for neighbours

-7. Host an online talent show
+7. Host a talent show